4shw4n1/simple-chatapp-socketio/README.md

 ## Next Step
 Open localhost:4000 in your browser.
 **Features:**
-=> Uniuqe name for all chat participants (pings them to change name if they use an alreday used name)
+=> Uniuqe name for all chat participants (pings them to change name if they use an already used name)
 => Displays 'entered the chat' and 'left the chat' on respective events
 => Shows the currently active users and updates it in case of new connections and disconnections